runrig-coop/the-runrig-plan/overview.md

 derive their wealth and power by mediating interactions between users and capturing a portion of the value exchanged in the process.
-That portion only grows over time, even when the platform is no longer needed to mediate such an exchange.[^1] By recognizing this, and reclaiming common ownership of the technologies that mediate relations between farmers, distributors, drivers, wholesalers, retailers, commercial buyers and end consumers, Runrig aspires to nothing less than the total redistribution of that value, giving control of the
+That portion only grows over time, even when the platform is no longer needed to mediate such an exchange.[^Muldoon] By recognizing this, and reclaiming common ownership of the technologies that mediate relations between farmers, distributors, drivers, wholesalers, retailers, commercial buyers and end consumers, Runrig aspires to nothing less than the total redistribution of that value, giving control of the